11 More Machine Learning

 3. Actually, in application as typically seen in social sciences, cross-validation is very rarely employed, and the number of latent variables is determined by some combination of theory, model comparison for training data only, or trial and error.
 Not that we’re advocating for that, but it’s a common practice.↩︎

-4. It seems most discussions of AI in the public sphere haven’t really defined intelligence very clearly in the first place, and the academic realm has struggled with the concept for centuries.↩︎
+6. It seems most discussions of AI in the public sphere haven’t really defined intelligence very clearly in the first place, and the academic realm has struggled with the concept for centuries.
+This is why you can see people arguing about whether a model is ‘intelligent’, whether it ‘reasons’, etc. The only place it makes sense to ask these questions is with an operational definition of these terms that works for (data) science, but that doesn’t mean the definition would be satisfying to most people.↩︎

-5. In almost every instance of this we’ve seen printed, there isn’t any actual detail or specific enough definitions to make the comparison meaningful to begin with, so don’t take it too seriously.↩︎
+7. In almost every instance of this we’ve seen, there isn’t any actual detail or specific enough definitions to make the comparison meaningful to begin with, so don’t take it too seriously.↩︎